 Radoop Proxy lets you tunnel all Radoop connections through a single machine residing on the edge of your secure Hadoop cluster.
 Its purpose is to significantly reduce the number of ports that need to be opened on the firewall protecting the Hadoop cluster, making the networking configuration much easier.

 Radoop Proxy architecture

-The Radoop Proxy is a server component that comes bundled with RapidMiner Server.
-It can accept connections from RapidMiner Studio and forwards these connections towards Hadoop forming a single access point of the cluster.
-It is typically installed on one of the secured cluster machines (can be an existing Hadoop node or a dedicated machine / edge node), so it resides on the same local network as the cluster nodes.
-Outside of the secured cluster only a dedicated port of the Radoop Proxy is available so making the default networking setup obsolete.
+It can accept connections from RapidMiner Studio and forward these connections towards Hadoop, forming a single access point to the cluster.
+It is typically installed on one of the secured cluster machines (this can be an existing Hadoop node or a dedicated machine / edge node), so it resides on the same local network as the cluster nodes.
+To allow outside access to the secured cluster, only a handful of ports need to be opened on the firewall, making the default networking setup obsolete.

 To ensure security, RapidMiner Studio users must be authenticated when using the Radoop Proxy.
 Authentication is done by a RapidMiner Server that is connected to the Radoop Proxy, or with a standalone username/password combination (depending on Radoop Proxy configuration).

 The connection between RapidMiner Studio users and Radoop Proxy can be easily secured with SSL if the certificates for the machine hosting the proxy is available.
 Since both RapidMiner Server users and Hadoop users can be managed in a central LDAP server, this enables a centralized and convenient user management as well.